pakore/waysofworking/README.md

 Gathering metrics about your software in an automated way is as important as releasing features.
 Make sure your stakeholders understand this too.

 In a nutshell: **It's easier to take decisions technically and politically when you have the data to back it up.
 Make sure you invest in the architecture and the tools to enable this.**

+### Devops culture: forks into swiss-knives

+A service in production requires writing, connecting and maintaining a lot of components: the service's code itself, unit/functional/integration/E2E tests, CI/CD pipelines, documentation, monitoring tools, testing/performance environments, examples, demos, etc. And it is a **team effort** that every piece in the chain works properly.
+E.g:
+- Team members should know how to update and run functional / integration, E2E tests, locally or in a testing environment.
+- Team members should be able to access staging/production monitoring tools.
+- Team members should know how to build a Docker image and deploy it as a k8s pod to create a proof of concept.

+In an ideal team, everyone can do everything.
+The reality is that there will be some specialists on some areas, but in general everyone will be able to do everything with some help and documentation.

+Pros:
+- Reduced _single point of failure_, since a team member getting sick does not block other team members.
+- Team members learn new tools and technologies, new challenges always come up and team members motivation increases.
+Their career paths are also improved since they dominate more tools and technologies.
+- Ownership and responsability of components belongs to the team rather than the one who created it in the first place.

+Cons:
+- It requires to invest time to train developers until they become devops.
+- It requires a _devops_ attitude in the team members.
+Some devs prefer their silo-zone-of-comfort rather than a world of unkown components.

+In a nutshell: **Devops culture will improve the peformance and the quality of your team in the long term, but it will cost in the short-term**